Should Christians today consider online games as a means of spreading the gospel?

 Aaron is the online director of the Shoreline City Church in Dallas, Texas.
 He takes vision from his lead pastor, builds an online strategy around it, and leads a team to execute it.

-Alongside, he serves as a consultant for other churches and nonprofit organizations, helping them build a digital strategy and implement it.
+Along with this, he serves as a consultant for other churches and nonprofit organizations, helping them build a digital strategy and implement it.

 What does he think about spreading the gospel through gaming?